appnexus/sicksync/README.md

 `excludes: {array of relative filepaths or globs}`

+`disableDeletion: {boolean}`

+When true, this will prevent `sicksync` from deleting files on the server.
+Defaults to `false`.
+It can also be switched with the command-line switch `-D` or `--disable-deletion`

 An array of file(s) or filepath(s) that, when matched, sicksync will ignore and not send changes.
 Editor configuration and `.git/*` files are generally ok to ignore.
 Uses [`anymatch`](https://github.com/es128/anymatch) for globbing.

 `websocketPort: {number}`